shajra/bluos-nix/doc/nix-usage-flakes.md

 nix profile list
 ```

-    0 git+file:///home/tnks/src/shajra/bluos-nix#packages.x86_64-linux.bluos-controller git+file:///home/tnks/src/shajra/bluos-nix#packages.x86_64-linux.bluos-controller /nix/store/s1k9cj1w29xndsdch4fd69hpafwc4v8d-bluos-controller

-The output of `nix profile list` is a bit verbose, but each line has three parts:

--   an index to use with other `nix profile` subcommands (like `nix profile remove`)
--   the specified installable reference
--   the resolved reference actually installed
--   the store path in `/nix/store`
+    Index:              [1m0[0m
+    Flake attribute:    packages.x86_64-linux.bluos-controller
+    Original flake URL: git+file:///home/tnks/src/shajra/bluos-nix
+    Locked flake URL:   git+file:///home/tnks/src/shajra/bluos-nix
+    Store paths:        /nix/store/s1k9cj1w29xndsdch4fd69hpafwc4v8d-bluos-controller

-And if we want to uninstall a program from our profile, we do so by the index
+If we want to uninstall a program from our profile, we do so by the index from this list:

 ```sh
 nix profile remove 0
 ```

-we can also provide a regex matching the full attribute path of the flake:
+We can also provide a regex matching the full attribute path of the flake:

 ```sh
 nix profile remove '.*bluos-controller'